YerimB/YerimB/README.md

     Just a dev trying to learn a lot 🤔
     Machine learning, blockchain, all this stuff sounds interesting, doesn't it ?
-    You probably should take a look at it.

 <h2 align="center">⚙️ Languages, Tools & Subjects</h2>
 <p align="center">